CharmsStyler/testng-eclipse/README.txt

 User
 ===

-The documentation for this plug-in can be found at http://testng.org/doc/eclipse.html
+This plugin enable Xtend files to be executed via TestNg Run/Debug as The documentation for this plug-in can be found at http://testng.org/doc/eclipse.

 Developer